-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils between 2021 and 2023.

 Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils was better than in the previous year in key areas of the curriculum - reading, writing and maths.
 The outcomes we aimed to achieve in our previous strategy by the end of 2021/22 were met in most cohorts.
 Attainment increased in most cohorts for disadvantaged pupils showing a positive impact of the interventions in place.
 Overall improvement was noted in the percentage of disadvantaged pupils reaching age related expectations.